14 DAYS FREE TRIAL

 How can I compare layout variants?

-No matter whether ideal, block or fine layout – there are always different variants to be compared.
-Transport efforts and area requirements are the two most important parameters.
-But other aspects, such as transport crossing points, costs incurred in conjunction with a transport system, or requirements with reference to certain functional areas (e.g. cleanrooms) can play an important part and are used when comparing layout variants.
+No matter whether ideal, block or fine layout — there are always different variants to compare.
+Transport efforts and area requirements are the two most important parameters, but transport crossing points, transport-system costs and special functional areas (e.g. cleanrooms) can also play a part.

 How to obtain a digital factory model?